Indigenous Heritage

 Section 106 & NEPA Consultation

-Tribes have rights to be consulted on projects and policies that affect their interests, including impacts on their cultural and environmental resources.
-We shepherd our clients through those processes.
+Tribes have rights to be consulted on projects and policies that affect their interests, including impacts to their cultural and environmental resources.
+We advocate for our clients throughout those processes.

 Cultural Heritage Repatriation